nmasse-itix/OpenShift-Examples/Docker-Builds/README.md

 - take the base image provided by Red Hat and add customizations to it
 - take this new base image and create a middleware image that includes Tomcat
-- take this middleware image and install a Tomcat application on it
+- take this middleware image and deploy an application on it

 ## Creating the source Image Stream